 - Dump the junk.
 Sure, you may cave to a craving every once in a while, but don’t make a habit of it.
 The calories from junk food are also called empty calories.
 This is because they don’t do anything to nourish you body.
 And they don’t keep you full for very long, either.
 It’s best if you can eliminate them altogether.

-- Cut the complex carbs.
+- Watch your carbs.
 Carbohydrates (carbs) come in many forms.
 Mostly, though, you can divide them into two categories: simple and complex.
-Simple carbs are generally your healthy carbs.
-They include vegetables, fruit, potatoes, and whole grains.
-Complex carbs are often called refined carbs.
+Complex carbs are generally your healthy carbs.
+They include vegetables, potatoes, and whole grains.
+Simple carbs are often called refined carbs.
 They include white bread, white rice, potato chips, sugars, and are often found in processed food (fast food and boxed food).
+Because fruit contains sugar, it is technically a simple carb – but it’s still considered a component of a healthy diet.

 Things to consider